brainstormforce/header-footer-elementor/readme.txt

 == Changelog ==
 = 2.4.7 =
-- This update addressed a security bug.
-Please make sure you are using the latest version on your website.
+- This update addresses a security bug.
+Props to Peter Thaleikis for privately reporting it to our team.
+We appreciate the responsible disclosure!

 = 2.4.6 =
 - Improvement: Refactored and optimized codebase for improved maintainability.